westland-valhalla/retired-warrior/README.md

 “The human body has limitations.
 The human spirit is boundless.”, “The finish line, is a pine box.”

 Dean Karnazes, mentions Lactic Acid build up.
 I think of it as mostly nonsense, where does the lactic acid go when your performance increases from long distance running?
 Your first mile the first time you run will burn, but the 10,000th time you will feel elation.

-So Dean’s claim that he is superhuman is false, in my opinion.
-It is your responsibility to find and discard the lies in what you are being taught.
+Here is Dean’s book, it is a good read: [Ultramarathon Man](https://www.audible.com/pd/Ultramarathon-Man-Audiobook/B002VA3GIU)

 Pain, is just a chemical signal, it is a squirt of goo – pain my dear friends, does not hurt.